 - Any alcoholic beverage when labeled as “matured”, shall be matured for a period of not less than one year in oak or other suitable wood vats or barrels or with wooden chips.

 - Where an age claim is made in conjunction with the word “aged”, the age must refer to the youngest spirit in the blend.

 - The test methods prescribed in the FSSAI “Manual of Methods of Analysis of Foods-Alcoholic Beverages” as amended from time to time shall be used for analysis.

 - Alcoholic beverage shall be packed in suitable containers as specified in the Food Safety and Standards (Packaging and Labelling) Regulations, 2011: Provided that bulk containers shall have no upper limit for alcohol content, and shall meet the safety parameters of the product standards.
 Such products shall also carry a label declaring, “For Manufacturer of Alcoholic Beverages only”.

-- Alcoholic beverage containing not more than 8.0percent abv may be called as low alcoholic beverage, and shall conform to the requirements of table 1 except for residue on evaporation.
+- the alcoholic beverage containing not more than 8.0percent abv may be called as a low alcoholic beverage and shall conform to the requirements of table 1 except for residue on evaporation.